 On the ground floor of the Central Embassy, a large street food market with a wide choice of dishes from different provinces of Thailand, a little expensive but good food and desserts.
 A payment card will be given to you at the entrance (1/person) with a credit limited to 1000 baht.
 Present this card with your order and give it to the cashier at the exit when you leave.
 A little busy at lunchtime but a nice place to enjoy lunch and relax before shopping.

-There are few restaurants including the Michelin star, Paste who was rewarded as one of the 50 best restaurants in Asia this year and the best female chef.
+There are few restaurants including the Michelin star, Paste who was rewarded as one of the 50 best restaurants in Asia in 2018 and the best female chef.

 Korat is the former name of Nakhon Ratchasima province and one of the four major Isaan cities.
 Thai people still use this name.